chaitin/strapdown-zeta/README.md

-# Strapdown-Zeta
+# Strapdown-Zeta - Git-powered Wiki for Hackers!

 Strapdown-Zeta is a git-powered wiki system for hackers, derived from [strapdown.js](http://strapdownjs.com/) project.

 Strapdown.js makes it embarrassingly simple to create elegant Markdown documents.
 No server-side compilation required.

-Strapdown-Zeta add more features including a standalone server providing a git powered wiki system.
+Strapdown-Zeta add more features including a standalone server providing a git powered wiki system, on top of [libgit2](https://github.com/libgit2/git2go), we don't want any possible command injections!

 ## Features